Stuycs-K/final-project-10-mongem-tangw/WORKLOG.md

 We were the first group to volunteer to demo our MVP in class.
 Outside of class, I made a plan for the user interface features that I'd like to create by the end of this week.
 I set deadlines for each section and made a detailed plan of action.
 I started on making the home screen for the project.

+### 6/6/23

+Divided up remaining work in class with Matthew.
+Tested demo class and worked together on Matthew's computer in class.
+At home, played around with the Creator class to test functionality and thought about integration into new user interface.

 ## Matthew